exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 The theory sim we currently recommend was made by XLII, and can be [accessed here.](https://theory-simulator.tredec.repl.co/)

-A "%" can be seen on some strategies.
+A "%" can be seen in the table of some strategies.
 The “%” indicates modulus, which to simplify, is the remainder of a division.
+So, <br />
-So, 13 % 10 = 3,
+13 % 10 = 3,
 21 % 10 = 1,
 20 % 10 = 0